Making 0% Interest Loans to the Working Poor Since 2008 with a 99.74% Repayment Rate!

-Here's what's amazing and why you should be interested in getting in on this.
-You know how donations usually work?
-You make a donation and the organization spends it on good and services for the cause they support.
-There's a big difference here.
-We're not spending our donations.
-We are making zero percent loans and that means that the money you donated is repaid back to P2P - AND we loan it right out again to another entreprenuer trying to work their way out of poverty.
+Here's what's amazing and why you should be interested.
+When you make a donation to an organization it spends it on goods and services for the cause they support.
+The difference with P2P is that we are making zero percent loans and that means that the money you donated is repaid back to P2P - AND we loan it right out again to another entrepreneur trying to work their way out of poverty.

 Our Perpetual Funds